kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-x-ray-pokeshop.md

   params: sslmode=disable
 ```

-The `tracetest.provision.yaml` file definines the trace data store, set to AWS X-Ray, meaning the traces will be stored in X-Ray and Tracetest will fetch them from X-Ray when running tests.
+The `tracetest.provision.yaml` file defines the trace data store, set to AWS X-Ray, meaning the traces will be stored in X-Ray and Tracetest will fetch them from X-Ray when running tests.

 But how does Tracetest fetch traces?